librz/fullstack-app/README.md

-# Demostration of a fullstack monorepo app (using npm workspacekjo
+# Demo of a fullstack monorepo (using npm workspace)

 ### scripts